-The minimum operations shift complement per shift for WIPP SHALL be one FSM, one CMR Operator, and one Facility Operations Roving Watch.
+The minimum operations shift complement per shift for WIPP SHALL be one FSM, one CMR Operator, and one Facility Operations Roving Watch, along with all qualified staff required to implement TSR required actions associated with activites being performed.
 The function of the FSM is to provide facility command and control.
-The CMR Operator provides continuous monitoring of facility conditions in the CMR (i.e., monitoring and responding to alarms and indications and communicating with ATTENDANTS) and executes SAC 5.5.10, Shutdown of Unfiltered Underground Ventilation, during unfiltered underground ventilation.
-The Facility Operation Roving Watch provides the capability to meet, in a timely fashion, any Action Statement required by the TSR and SAC 5.5.10, Shutdown of Unfiltered Underground Ventilation.
+The CMR Operator provides continuous monitoring of facility conditions in the CMR (i.e., monitoring and responding to alarms and indications and communicating with ATTENDANTS).
+The Facility Operation Roving Watch provides the capability to meet, in a timely fashion, any Action Statement required by the TSR.
 Shaft Tenders SHALL be present when moving WASTE in the Waste Shaft Collar and WASTE SHAFT STATION to support SAC 5.5.6, Waste Conveyance Operations.
-During unfiltered underground ventilation, one of the minimum operations shift staff shall be Rad Worker II and respirator qualified to support SAC 5.5.10, Shutdown of Unfiltered Underground Ventilation.